ZX Spectrum software: Popular music

 A few pop musicians included Sinclair programs on their records.
 The Buzzcocks front man, Pete Shelley, put a Spectrum program including lyrics and other information as the last track on his XL-1 album.
 The punk band Inner City Unit put a Spectrum database of band information on their 1984 release, 'New Anatomy'.
 Also in 1984, the Thompson Twins released a game on vinyl.
 The Freshies had a brief flirtation with fame and Spectrum games, with Frank Sidebottom making an early appearance in The Biz.
 (Previously, Freshies frontman Chris Sievey's song Camouflage contained a ZX81 music video as a B-side.)
 Aphex Twin included various loading noises on his Richard D. James album in 1996, most notably part of the loading screen from Sabre Wulf on Carn Marth.
 Shakin' Stevens included his Shaky Game at the end of his The Bop Won't Stop album.
 The aim of the game was to guide your character around a maze, while avoiding bats.
 Upon completion your score would be given in terms of a rank of disc, e.g. "gold" or "platinum".
 The game had a minor connection with one of his tracks, It's Late.
 Scottish band Urusei Yatsura included a Spectrum program that showed a satanic message in the beginning of the song Thank You (from the album Everybody Loves Urusei Yatsura).

-Other notable inclusions include the eighth studio album by The Stranglers, Aural Sculpture.
+Other notable inclusions include the eighth studio album by the Stranglers, Aural Sculpture.
 Track 7 of side B on the cassette release includes a game called Aural Quest.
 This was developed by the band's keyboard player, Dave Greenfield, using the Quill Adventure System.
-It's notable for having two distinct versions, included on different masters of the album.
+It is notable for having two distinct versions, included on different masters of the album.
 In 2017, Radiohead released a special edition of their OK, Computer album, called OKNOTOK.
-The included cassette tape features a ZX Spectrum program that generates random text and colours, whilst playing tones akin to a track included on the cassette.
+The included cassette tape features a ZX Spectrum program that generates random text and colours, while playing tones akin to a track included on the cassette.

 There was also a music program for the Spectrum 48K which allowed to play two notes at a time, by rapidly switching between the waveforms of the two separate notes, a big improvement over the mono Spectrum sound.
 The program was branded after the popular '80s pop band Wham!, and some of the biggest hits of this group could be played with the Spectrum.
 The program was called Wham!
 The Music Box and released by Melbourne House, one of the most prolific publishing houses at the time.